aramk/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 2.8.4 =
+* ADDED:
+    * CrayonWP::highlight() can return plain text instead of HTML.
+Used for AJAX requests to prevent XSS vulnerabilities.
 * FIXED:
     * Support for tags (e.g. formatting) in the HTML for CrayonWP::highlight().
 This affects bbPress.
 Only script tags and event attributes are stripped.